Flexible Covariate Adjustments in Regression Discontinuity Designs: Flexible Covariate Adjustments

 \subsection{Motivation}

+While linear adjustments are easy to implement, they might not exploit the available covariate information efficiently.
+Inference might also not be reliable with linear adjustments if the number of covariates is large relative to the effective sample size.\footnote{If there are many covariates relative to the number of observations that receive positive kernel weights in~\eqref{eq:lin}, the standard error in~\eqref{eq:lin_se} is generally downward biased.
+This bias occurs because the local empirical variances $\widehat\sigma^2_{i,\sss lin}$ are typically smaller than their population counterparts $\sigma^2_{i,\sss lin}$ in such cases due to overfitting.
+If the number of covariates exceeds the number of observations with positive kernel weights, the estimator in equation~\eqref{eq:lin} is of course not even well-defined in the first place.} In this paper, we propose a new method to address these issues.
+It allows for general nonlinear covariate adjustments and can accommodate regularization methods in the estimation of the adjustment terms.

-Recall that the linear adjustment estimator is asymptotically equivalent to a ``no covariates'' RD estimator of the form in~\eqref{eq:standard_RD} that uses the covariate-adjusted outcome $Y_i-Z_i^{\top}\gamma_0$ instead of the original outcome $Y_i$.
-We consider a more general class of estimators with covariate-adjusted outcomes based on potentially nonlinear adjustment functions $\ad$:
+To motivate our flexible covariate adjustments, recall that the linear adjustment estimator is asymptotically equivalent to a no covariates RD estimator of the form in~\eqref{eq:standard_RD} that uses the covariate-adjusted outcome $Y_i-Z_i^{\top}\gamma_0$ instead of the original outcome $Y_i$.
+We generalize this by considering a class of estimators with covariate-adjusted outcomes based on potentially nonlinear adjustment functions $\ad$:

+We note that the adjustment function must be the same for observations on either side of the cutoff, as using different adjustments on either side of the cutoff would generally yield inconsistent RD estimates \citep{calonico2019regression}.

-If the covariates are predetermined, in the sense that their values are not causally affected by the treatment, one would expect conditional expectations of transformations of the covariates given the running variable to vary smoothly around the cutoff in some appropriate sense.
-For our formal analysis, we specifically assume that $\E[\ad(Z_i)|X_i=x]$ is twice continuously differentiable with respect to $x$ around the cutoff for (essentially) every adjustment function $\ad$.\footnote{By ``essentially'' we mean, for example, that we consider only functions for which the respective conditional expectations exist in the first place.
-Our assumptions are slightly stronger than those in \citet{calonico2019regression}, for example, who only assume smoothness of the conditional expectation of the covariates themselves given the running variable around the cutoff, as we require such smoothness to also hold for conditional expectations of transformations of the covariates.
-This additional assumption, however, is in line with the covariates being predetermined.} The continuity of the conditional expectation implied by this assumption means that
+If the covariates are predetermined, their conditional distribution given the running variable should vary smoothly around the cutoff.
+We formalize this notion by assuming that for every adjustment function $\ad$, the function $\E[\ad(Z_i)|X_i=x]$ is twice continuously differentiable around the cutoff.\footnote{Our analysis only rules out adjustment functions that do not satisfy certain technical regularity conditions, such as functions for which the respective conditional expectation does not exist in the first place.
+Assuming smoothness of $\E[\ad(Z_i)|X_i=x]$ for (essentially) all $\ad$ is stronger than only assuming smoothness of $\E[Z_i|X_i=x]$, as in \citet{calonico2019regression}.
+Our stronger assumption, however, is still very much in line with the notion of covariates being predetermined.} This assumption implies that the parameter $\tau$, defined in~\eqref{eq:estimand_limits}, can also be expressed as: